Australian Fitness Bombshell Stephanie Sanzo Powers Through Full Body Routine In Black Crop Top, Gray Shorts

 Seated leg curls followed which were essentially weighted bent-knee leg extensions.
 Stephanie then ended the video with a series of kettlebell swings.

 In the caption, Stephanie focused on discussing deadlifts.
-She lauded the exercise’s benefits, telling fans that they train the full body.
-But she also admitted that this can also be a drawback when trying to choose other exercises to group them with.
-The blond powerhouse went on to reveal that during this week of her SWEAT app challenge, the participants are focused on training the hamstrings and are doing circuits that pair deadlifts with exercises designed to target those muscles.
+She lauded the exercise’s benefits, telling fans that it trains the entire body.
+But she also admitted that this can be a drawback when trying to choose other exercises to group them with.
+The blond powerhouse went on to reveal that during this week of her SWEAT app challenge, the participants are focused on training the hamstrings and are doing circuits that pair deadlifts with moves designed to target those muscles.
 The exercises in her most recent Instagram video seem to be the same ones included in the challenge as well.

 View this post on Instagram